Kitware/SMTK/doc/userguide/mesh/concepts.rst

   association with a model entity, material, boundary condition, or initial condition.
 As a set, each :smtk:`PointSet` supports set-theoretic actions (intersect, difference and union).
-Each `PointSet` instance holds a reference to its parent collection (described below) and provides methods for setting attributes, computing subsets, and accessing individual points.
+Each `PointSet` instance holds a reference to its parent resource (described below) and provides methods for setting attributes, computing subsets, and accessing individual points.